armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-0.md

 ### Pipelines as code

-Application-level notifications are now available.
-When the Dinghy service sends a notification, it will send it to application-level Slack channels.
+Application-level notifications are now available for Pipelines as code.
+When the Dinghy, the service for Pipelines as code, sends a notification, it will send it to application-level Slack channels.

-### PCF Clouddriver improvements

 ### Security update